Topological Discrimination of Steep to Supersteep Gap as Evidence of Tunneling in Adiabatic Quantum Processes: Introduction

+Having set the problem within the differentiable category, we show that the eigenenergy levels $\lambda_k(s)$, $k=1,2,...,N$, can be viewed as plots of critical values~\cite{Cerf1970} of the quadratic energy function $\<z|H_0p_0(s)+H_1p_1(s)|z\>$ defined over the unit sphere $\mathbb{S}^{2N-1}$.
+Recall that a \textit{\textbf{critical value}} is the value of a function at one of its critical point, that is, a point where its differential is rank deficient.

-A visualization of the critical values is given by the \textbf{\textit{field of values}} or \textbf{\textit{numerical range}} of $H:=H_0+\imath H_1$ defined as $\mathcal{F}(H):=\{\<z|H|z\>:|z\> \in \mathbb{CP}^{N-1}\}$, where $N$ is the size of the Hamiltonian.
-By the Toeplitz-Hausdorf theorem~\cite{Hausdorff,Toeplitz}, $\mathcal{F}(H)$ is compact and convex.
+A visualization of the critical values is given by the \textbf{\textit{field of values}} or \textbf{\textit{numerical range}} of $H:=H_0+\imath H_1$ defined as $\mathcal{F}(H):=\{\<z|H|z\>:|z\> \in \mathbb{S}^{2N-1}\}$, where $N$ is the size of the Hamiltonian. usually of the form $2^n$ where $n$ is the number of spins.
+By the Toeplitz-Hausdorff theorem~\cite{Hausdorff,Toeplitz}, $\mathcal{F}(H)$ is compact and convex.
 It turns out that the (convex) boundary curve somehow represents the ground state along the circular path visiting $H_0$ and $H_1$.
-Foundational in the differential topological viewpoint is that this boundary is a critical value curve of the mapping $|z\> \to \<z|H_0+\imath H_1|z\>$ defined over the complex projective space.
+Foundational in the differential topological viewpoint is that this boundary is a critical value curve of the mapping $|z\> \to \<z|H_0+\imath H_1|z\>$ defined over the $(2N-1)$-sphere.
 In addition, there are other critical value curves in the interior; in particular, the critical value curve closest to the boundary represents the first excited state along the circular path (see Fig.~\ref{f:geometry}).
-In this setting, the energy gap $\lambda_2-\lambda_1$ is the ``distance" between the two critical value curves, in a sense illustrated by Fig.~\ref{f:unfolding}(b).
+In this setting, the energy gap $\lambda_2(s)-\lambda_1(s)$ is the ``distance" between the two critical value curves, in a sense illustrated by Fig.~\ref{f:unfolding}(b).

 \begin{remark} Following in the footsteps of~\cite{GutkinJonckheereKarow,adiabatic,JonckheereAhmadGutkin}, Spitkovsky and Weiss~\cite{newest_from_Weiss} developed a quantum phase transition interpretation of the boundary of $\mathcal{F}(H)$. \end{remark}